AndrewRoddy/Gomodoro/README.md

-# Flowmodoro (named Gomodoro sometimes)
+# Gomodoro
-The best flowmodoro timer for
+The best pomodoro timer using the flowtime technique to calculate break times!